Ms Pansy Jeffrey

 Founder

-The Pepper Pot Centre was created by Pansy Jeffrey and formally established in 1981, under the auspices of the Community Service of The Royal Borough of Kensington and Chelsea Citizens Advice Bureau.
-Pansy, originally from Guyana, initially worked as a nurse and health visitor, but began working in race relations in Notting Hill in 1959.
-She was employed full-time as a West Indian Social Worker by the Family Welfare Association Department of the Kensington and Chelsea Citizen’s Advice Bureau.
+The Pepper Pot Centre was founded by Pansy Jeffrey and formally established in 1981 under the auspices of the Community Service of the Royal Borough of Kensington and Chelsea Citizens Advice Bureau.

 -Pansy Jeffrey